 With this collection, editors David Foster and David R. Russell broaden the discussion about the role of writing in various educational systems and cultures.
 Students' development as academic writers raises issues of student authorship and agency, as well as larger issues of educational access, institutional power relations, system goals, and students' roles in society.
 The contributors to this collection discuss selected writing purposes and forms characteristic of a specific national education system, describe students' agency as writers, and identify contextual factors--social, economic, linguistic, cultural--that shape institutional responses to writing development.

 In discussions that bookend these studies of different educational structures, the editors compare U.S. postsecondary writing practices and pedagogies with those in other national systems, and suggest new perspectives for cross-national study of learning/writing issues important to all educational systems.
 Given the worldwide increase in students entering higher education and the endless need for effective writing across disciplines and nations, the insights offered here and the call for further studies are especially welcome and timely.

 Educational Assessment, Evaluation, and Research | Language and Literacy Education

-Foster, David and Russel, David R., "Writing and Learning in Cross-national Perspective: Transitions From Secondary To Higher Education" (2002).
+Foster, David and Russell, David R., "Writing and Learning in Cross-national Perspective: Transitions From Secondary To Higher Education" (2002).
 English Books.
 5.